owid/sdg-tracker.org/pages/no-poverty.md

         <div class="col-md">
             <span>SDG Indicator 1.a.3</span>
             <h3>Inflows directly allocated to poverty reduction programmes</h3>
-            <p><strong>Definition:</strong> Indicator 1.a.3 is the <q><i>sum of total grants and non-debt-creating inflows directly allocated to poverty reduction programmes as a proportion of GDP</q></i>.</p>
+            <p><strong>Definition:</strong> Indicator 1.a.3 is the <i><q>sum of total grants and non-debt-creating inflows directly allocated to poverty reduction programmes as a proportion of GDP</q></i>.</p>
-            <p><strong>Goal:</strong> By 2030 <q><i>Ensure significant mobilization of resources from a variety of sources, including through enhanced development cooperation, in order to provide adequate and predictable means for developing countries, in particular least developed countries, to implement programmes and policies to end poverty in all its dimensions</q></i>.</p>
+            <p><strong>Goal:</strong> By 2030 <i><q>Ensure significant mobilization of resources from a variety of sources, including through enhanced development cooperation, in order to provide adequate and predictable means for developing countries, in particular least developed countries, to implement programmes and policies to end poverty in all its dimensions</q></i>.</p>
         </div>
         <div class="col-md">
             <br><br><br><br><br><br><br><b>We are currently not aware of available data for this indicator.
 You can submit or notify us of official data for this indicator here.</b>